Constructing SQL at runtime

 Use dynamic SQL in stored procedures and applications

 To construct SQL statements that take user input, you can use dynamic SQL in a Snowflake Scripting or Javascript stored procedure, or in a Snowflake Scripting anonymous block .
-You can also use dynamic SQL in your application code that uses a Snowflake driver or the Snowflake SQL REST API.
+You can also use dynamic SQL in your application code that uses a Snowflake driver or the Snowflake SQL API.

 This example creates a stored procedure with Snowflake Scripting.
 The stored procedure takes SQL text as input and constructs a string containing a SQL statement by appending the text to it.
 The dynamic SQL is then executed using the EXECUTE IMMEDIATE command.